Frequency Range 3 for ISAC in 6G: Potentials and Challenges: A use-case of FR3 for deploying ISAC in 6G

 \section{A use-case of FR3 for deploying ISAC in 6G}

-We investigate a use-case of implementing ISAC in FR3 band with an ELAA-equipped BS.
-The antennas at the ELAA are arranged as a square UPA of size $1.243 \times 1.243$\,m.
-Two carrier frequencies in FR3 band (7.8 and 15\,GHz) are used, and the FR1 frequency 3.5\,GHz is used as a baseline comparison.
+We investigate a use-case of implementing ISAC in the FR3 band with an ELAA-equipped BS.
+For a fair comparison across the frequency bands, the antennas at ELAA are arranged as a square UPA of a fixed size $1.243 \times 1.243$\,m to keep a fixed aperture size.
 The size of an antenna element is $\lambda/4 \times \lambda/4$.
 The relative antenna spacing is set to $\lambda/2$.
-For the same form factor, the numbers of antennas in the ELAA for 3.5, 7.8 and 15\,GHz are 400, 961, and 1521, respectively.
-The UEs, target, and clutter lie in the near-field, with distances below the Fraunhofer limit ($d_{FA} = 72.1$\,m for $f_c = 3.5$\,GHz).
-For 7.8 and 15 GHz, the limits are 160.65 m and 308.96 m, respectively.
+Two carrier frequencies in the FR3 band (7.8 and 15\,GHz) are used, and the FR1 frequency 3.5\,GHz is used as a baseline comparison.
+For the same aperture size, the numbers of antennas in the ELAA for 3.5, 7.8 and 15\,GHz are 400, 961, and 1521, respectively.
+The UEs, target, and clutter lie in the near-field, with distances below the Fraunhofer limit ($d_{\text{FA}} = 72.1$\,m for $f_c = 3.5$\,GHz).
+For 7.8 and 15 GHz, $d_{\text{FA}}$ limits are 160.65 m and 308.96 m, respectively.
 The BS-UE distances are set to $[30, 40, 50 , 60]$\,m.
 The extended target has four scatterers, and their distances are set to $[30,30,31,31]$\,m.
-The coherence interval $\tau_c $ is set to 196 \cite{Massive_MIMO_BOOK_2016}, and the pilot length for uplink channel estimation is set to $\tau_P=K$.
+The coherence interval $\tau_c $ is set to 196, and the pilot length for uplink channel estimation is set to $\tau_P=K$.
 The uplink pilot transmit SNR is set to 0\,dB.